 Receiving form response.

-When members fill in data and submit, the information get into our inbox.
+When members fill in data and submit it, the information gets into our inbox.
 This is helpful but in situations where you are receiving 1000+ information right on your Gmail account.
 It can be difficult in sorting things out.

 But thanks to the flexibility of Google forms, all responses can be directed to an excel sheet.
-This will make sorting of data at the receivers side so easy and stress free.
+This will make sorting of data at the side of the receiver so easy and stress-free.

 This will launch a dialogue box.
-Select create new spreadsheet and click on create.
+Select create a new spreadsheet and click on create.

 A new spreadsheet will automatically be created.
 Any data submitted by members will be landing on this spreadsheet.

-Spreadsheet link can be given to other people to have a look at the incoming data with the right to edit the data or not.
+Spreadsheet links can be given to other people to have a look at the incoming data with the right to edit the data or not.

-How to give spreadsheet link with administrative priorities.
+How to give spreadsheet links with administrative priorities.

 Inside Google Drive will now be two forms.
 1 as the main form members can fill in their data and the second one as the spreadsheet.

 Open Gmail and go into Google drive.
 These two forms will be right there.
-Right click on the spreadsheet and select ‘Share’ then input email address of the one to share with.
+Right-click on the spreadsheet and select ‘Share’ then input the email address of the one to share with.

 Immediate right is a pencil icon.
 Tab on it to give access priorities to the user been invited.